 Even when a property has the necessary rooms, the key question is: can you envision your family comfortably living there, or will they be competing for space like sardines in a tin?
 Not many people in Hong Kong would describe their homes as 'spacious'; nevertheless, ensuring there's enough room for your furniture and belongings is essential.

-Some people make the most of their spaces by fitting built-in cabinets in the living room, while others create a raised platform in the master bedroom for discreet storage beneath the bed.
-TIP: Thoughtfully organising your new home can help your life fall into place.
-Moving presents the perfect time to declutter; seize the opportunity!
+If a room can only fit your king-size bed, you may need extra space for a wardrobe.
+Some people maximise their living areas by adding built-in cabinets in the living room, while others create a raised platform in the master bedroom for storing items underneath the bed.
+TIP: Moving is the perfect opportunity to declutter.
+Thoughtfully organising your new home can help your life fall into place!